tfabris/Close-Encounters-Mothership-Scanner/README.md

 >  to merge with and separate from one another.
 Like the other light patterns,
 >  the scanner effect was filmed in its own separate pass."

-I'm currently talking to Robert Swarthe and getting more details about the zigzag patterns, with the intention of making the simulation more accurate.
+I've had detailed conversations with Robert Swarthe and gotten more information about the zigzag patterns, with the intention of making the simulation more accurate.
+I'm also writing up a full detailed document about the original effect which will be added to this code repository when it's ready.

 Special note: This code is intended for use with CRGBW LED strips.
 Note the "W" at the end of the "CRGBW".
 This means that the strips have red, green, and blue